Benjamin-V-Chan/frc-data-analysis-crescendo-2024/README.md

+Here’s the fully updated and refined README:

+---

 # frc-data-analysis-crescendo-2024

 ## Overview
-This project is a data analysis pipeline designed to process and analyze scouting data from FRC matches from the 2024 game, Crescendo.
+This project is a data analysis pipeline designed to process and analyze scouting data from FRC matches for the 2024 game, *Crescendo*.
 The goal is to provide insightful statistics, advanced analytics, and visualizations to evaluate team performances effectively.
 The pipeline uses Python for data processing, aggregation, and visualization.

-The datasets used to test and refine this pipeline were collected from my FRC team, Team 4201: The Vitruvian Bots.
+The datasets used to test and refine this pipeline were collected from my FRC team, Team 4201: *The Vitruvian Bots*.

 ---

 ## Features
-1. **Data Preprocessing**:
+1. **Robust Data Cleaning**:
-   - Cleans raw JSON data.
+   - Ensures raw JSON data is correctly formatted and removes inconsistencies.
-   - Aggregates match-level data into team-level summaries.
+   - Logs all warnings and errors for analysis.
+   - Tracks scouter performance to identify data collection issues.

-2. **Advanced Team Statistics**:
+2. **Advanced Team Metrics**:
-   - Calculates advanced match-level statistics for each team.
+   - Calculates team-level statistics across all matches.
-   - Includes metrics like total notes, shooting efficiency, and missed notes percentage.
+   - Key metrics include shooting efficiency, missed notes percentage, total notes, and amp notes.

 3. **Comprehensive Analysis**:
    - Aggregates team-level data across matches.
-   - Calculates averages, minimums, maximums, standard deviations, and rankings.
+   - Calculates averages, minimums, maximums, standard deviations, and rankings for all metrics.

 4. **Detailed Visualizations**:
+   - Generates bar charts, scatter plots, and other visuals to highlight team performance.
-   - Generates bar charts to visualize top-performing teams across various metrics.
+   - Visualizes rankings and top-performing teams across key metrics.

-5. **Extensive Statistical Analysis**:
+5. **Extensive Statistical Insights**:
+   - Ranks teams using z-scores, weighted scoring, and advanced analytics.
-   - Ranks teams across metrics like performance score, consistency, and efficiency.
+   - Compares teams across performance metrics and consistency measures.
-   - Provides advanced insights using z-scores and weighted scoring.

 ---